Texas Foster Family Association By-laws & Constitution

 SECTION 5

 VOTING: Except as otherwise specifically provided by these bylaws, a simple majority of those members present and entitled to vote shall carry the question at any meeting of the members of the ASSOCIATION.
+Members eligible to vote at a general membership meeting are: all regular members who are current on dues, and any individual affiliated with an organizational membership as described in Article II, Section 2 C, who has activated their individual membership.

 SECTION 6